metacpan/metacpan-cpan-extracted/distros/H/HTTP-Cookies/README.md

 - $cookie\_jar->save( $file )
 - $cookie\_jar->save( file => $file, ignore\_discard => $ignore\_discard )

-    This method file saves the state of the $cookie\_jar to a file.
+    This method saves the state of the $cookie\_jar to a file.
     The state can then be restored later using the load() method.
 If a filename is not specified we will use the name specified during construction.
 If the $ignore\_discard value is true (or not specified,